Bromley Relationship Model

 Bromley's new Practice Model

-In 2017, Bromley Children's Social Care reviewed its use of the Signs of Safety practice model.
+Back in 2017, Bromley Children's Social Care reviewed its use of the Signs of Safety practice model.
 An evidence review was conducted and it showed that systemic practice models which emphasise both the quality of relationships between social workers and clients and the use of interprofessional teams produced tangible results including improved outcomes for children.
-A new model has been in development.
+A new model was developed.
 The model has been named the Bromley Relationship Model; acknowledging the importance of the evidenced relationship focus of the model, the local development and ownership of the model and its implementation and embedding within practice.

 Leaders, managers and practitioners will be enabled to work with each other and with children and families; with an emphasis on listening, self-reflection, enabling, motivating and creating the contexts for excellent practice to thrive.